wmww/bfstack/engine/readme.md

 ```brainfuck
 move_and_add_1{ [>+<-]>+< }
 ```
 There may not be a space between the tag and the opening curly brace.
+Snippets are only checked if the `-a` flag is specified.
 If there are multiple tagged snippets in a file and snippet checking is enabled, The engine will produce an error if they don't all contain the same code.
 Only Brainfuck code is checked, not comments, assertions, etc.

 ## Optimizations
 Sequences of `+`, `-`, `<` and `>` are collapsed down such that the interpreter only has to add one value to each cell changed (even if a single cell is changed multiple times in the sequence).
 If a loop contains only those four operations, does not contain a net change to the pointer position and the initial cell is decremented by exactly 1, the loop is unrolled into a constant time operation.

 With the `-i` flag, you can see how many emulated Brainfuck operations were run (ie how many operations would have been run on a naive interpreter) and how many operations were actually run.
 Not all of the "real" operations have the same cost, but they are all constant time.
 The `-0` flag disables all optimizations.

 Optimizations can not be made across assertions if enabled.
 If assertions are not enabled, they do not effect optimization or runtime performance.
+Tagged snippets never effect optimization or runtime performance.